 – The Catholic Historical Review, vol. 2, no. 2, 1916

-According to the quote above by The Catholic Historical Review, it appears to me that chronology in the sense in which they treat is nearly if not wholly synonymous with paleography or diplomatics.
+According to the quote above by The Catholic Historical Review, it appears to me that historical chronology in the sense in which they treat it is nearly if not wholly synonymous with paleography or diplomatics.
+Additionally, their treatment of mathematical chronology seems in line with what Bickerman below calls calendariography.

 “Chronography, the method of establishing time-intervals between events and between them and the present, is thus different from calendariography, which deals with standard elements of time measurement.”